Benefits of group insurance plans

 Purchase of Annuity (Pension Plan)

-- The remaining balance (after lump sum withdrawal) is typically used to buy an annuity from an insurer
+- The remaining balance (after commutation) is typically used to buy an annuity from an insurer.

 - The annuity provides regular monthly/quarterly/annual pension to the employee.

-- Pension received is taxable as salary income.
+- Annuity / Pension received from an approved superannuation fund is taxable as salary income i.e. standard deduction is available.

-- The entire accumulated corpus is paid as a lump sum to the nominee/legal heir or to the employee (if disabled)
+- The entire accumulated corpus can be paid as a lump sum to the nominee/legal heir.

 - The refund of contributions is tax-free^.